 - The Icelandic Human Rights Centre, in the field of Civil society.
 Contact person: Margrét Steinarsdóttir

-- National Energy Authority of Iceland, in the field of Energy.
-Contact person: Jónas Ketilsson
+- National Energy Authority of Iceland, in the field of Energy, Climate and Environment.
+Contact persons: Jónas Ketilsson and Baldur Pétursson.

 You can also explore existing databases of potential partners, concept ideas and best practices in which you can enter your information as well as express your interest in cooperation: